wp-plugins/vacancy-personal-edition/readme.txt

 * Customizable labels for your Venues/Locations/Reservations
 * Custom reservation availability on a per location basis per day basis
 * Reservation Confilct detection
-* Push reservations to Modern Tribe's Events Calendar Pro now available in the Vacancy ECP addon!
+* Push reservations to Modern Tribe's Events Calendar Pro now available in the <a target="_blank" href="//kraftpress.it/downloads/vacancy-ecp/">Vacancy ECP addon</a>!
-* Recurring reservations, Export your schedules, Customize colors, Use unlimited venues/locations and more now available in the Vacancy PRO Edition addon!
+* Recurring reservations, Export your schedules, Customize colors, Use unlimited venues/locations and more now available in the <a target="_blank" href="//kraftpress.it/downloads/vacancy-pro-edition/">Vacancy PRO Edition addon</a>!

 = Coming Soon =
 * Payment Gateway to require payment for user submitted reservations